cpiber/NebulaEnhance/README.md

 - Queue: Add videos to watch queue
 - Share: Queue is shareable -- Bookmark and Share your list!
 - YouTube Link: This extension can try to find the corresponding YouTube video (enable in settings)
+- Watch on Nebula: On any YouTube video page tries to find the corresponding Nebula video (enable in settings)
 - ~~Theatre Mode: Make the player fit the page better~~ Now natively supported

 **Player**
-- Quick dial to set speed: New button in player allows to increase/decrease speed by scrolling
+- Quick dial to set speed: New button in player to increase/decrease speed by scrolling
 - Scroll over player to set volume (enable in settings)
+- Toggle time display between current/remaining time
 - Autoplay: Start videos automatically
 - Keyboard shortcuts: Shortcuts in video player ([see Playback section](https://www.mrfdev.com/youtube-keyboard-shortcuts))
 - ~~Default playback speed and volume, subtitles~~ Now natively supported